 The offence of littering applies to all places that are open to the air, including private land open to the air and land covered by water.
-To report a litter/cleansing incident to us use our online form or phone 01372 732000.
+To report a litter/cleansing incident to us please use our eform above or phone 01372 732000.

 Our litter bins have advertising panels.
 If you are interested in advertising, then please contact us to register your interest.
-If you see an overflowing or damaged litter bin, please let us know use our online form or phone 01372 732000.
+If you see an overflowing or damaged litter bin, please let us know please use our eform above or phone 01372 732000.
 Please make a note of the type of bin and, if possible an accurate description of its location.

 We're all proud of our borough, especially our parks and open spaces.
 So when you're out and about, please remember to: